J0nasW/logu-iota/docs/prototype.md

+[UC]: img/under-construction.jpg
-[DHT11_GPIO]: \img\dht11_gpio.png
+[DHT11_GPIO]: img\dht11_gpio.png

 # The Raspberry Pi Prototype

-Each Raspberry Pi can be installed on a temperature-controlled container in order to collect sensor data and alert the clients.
+The Raspberry Pi represents a edge-computing entity to collect sensor data and is capable of pushing data to the IOTA Tangle.
+Each Raspberry Pi can be installed inside a temperature-controlled container in order to collect sensor data and alert the clients.

 ## Prequisites:
 - Raspberry Pi 4  Model B (4GB RAM)
 - Raspberry Pi Official Power Brick
 - 32GB microSD Card
 - DHT11 Temperature & Humidity Sensor
-- Working WiFi Connection
+- Working Internet Connection

 # Getting Started